Netlify Environment Variables: How to Set, Scope, and Debug Them

 API_SECRET=local-secret

-• Store secrets only in the dashboard
+• Store secrets in the dashboard, never in netlify.toml or source code

-• Keep variable names consistent
+• Keep variable names consistent across environments

-• Rotate credentials regularly
+• Rotate credentials periodically, especially after team changes

 Manage Netlify on the go